ow2-chameleon/everest/src/site/markdown/hello-everest.md

 ### First step : identify your resources

-In this tuto, the domain we will represent is the house.
+In this tutorial, the domain we will represent is the house.
-So the first and the primordial step is to identify the several resource of the domains.
+So the first and primordial step is to identify the several resource of the domains.

 For this example we choose to represent the house like this :
 !["Representation of the house"](everest-casa.png "The Everest Logo")

-* **Device** : represent all the electronic equipment in the house (Binarylight,sensors,cooler...), each device is define by a serial number.
+* **Device** : represents all the electronic equipment in the house (binarylight, sensors, cooler...), each device is define by a serial number.
-* **Person** : represent the inhabitant of the house.
+* **Person** : represents the inhabitant of the house.
-* **Zone** : represent the different part of the house(kitchen,bathroom...).
+* **Zone** : represents the different parts of the house(kitchen, bathroom...).

 The level of granularity is at the charge of the domain's creator.
 Indeed we can imagine to describe more the device resource in sub-resources like :

-* **Light** : every equipment in relation with luminosity (BinaryLight,photometer...).
+* **Light** : every equipment in relation with luminosity (binaryLight, photometer...).
-* **Heat** : every equipment in relation with temperature (Heater,thermometer...).
+* **Heat** : every equipment in relation with temperature (heater, thermometer...).
 * **Music** : every equipment in relation with sound (speaker, audio source...).